Nav-data/Geomag/README.md

 # GeoMag - World Magnetic Model (WMM) C Library

-A high-performance C implementation of the World Magnetic Model (WMM), ported from the [pygeomag](https://github.com/boxpet/pygeomag) Python library.
+A high-performance C implementation of the World Magnetic Model (WMM).
 This library provides fast, accurate calculations of Earth's magnetic field components for navigation, attitude, and heading referencing systems.

 ## What is Magnetic Declination?